looterz/linject/README.md

 Lightweight Injection Tool
 =======================

 A lightweight command-line DLL injection and ejection tool.
+Work in progress.

 Usage
 -----